tobega/tailspin-v0/TailspinReference.md

 A new array can be created by selecting from an existing array by a [range literal](#range-literal), using keywords `first` and `last` if needed.
 E.g. `$(2..last-1:3)` would select every third element starting at the second element and ending on or before the second last element.
-As usual, you can leave out the increment which defaults to 1.
+As usual, the increment defaults to 1 if not specified.

 Note that the type of the upper and lower bounds of a range selector must match, except that an untyped expression involving `first` or `last` will be coerced to match the type of the other bound.